Multi-orbit cyclic subspace codes and linear sets: Structure and properties of multi-orbit cyclic subspace codes

-In \cite{Roth}, it has been pointed out an algebraic description of the property of being a Sidon space, which regards the uniqueness of the factorization of the product of two elements which are in two distinct subspaces.
+In \cite{Roth}, it has been described the property of being a Sidon space with an algebraic flavour, using the uniqueness of the factorization of the product of two elements which are in two distinct subspaces.

 \begin{lemma}\cite[Lemma 36]{Roth} Let $U, V$ be two distinct $\fq$-subspaces of dimension $k$ of $\fqn$.
 Then the following conditions are equivalent \begin{enumerate} \item $\dim_{\fq} (U \cap \alpha V) \leq 1$, for any $\alpha \in \F_{q^n}$; \item For any nonzero $a,c \in U$ and nonzero $b,d \in V$, the equality $ab=cd$ implies that $a\F_q=c \F_q$ and $b \F_q=d \F_q$. \end{enumerate} \end{lemma}